andommar/dwpSocialWeb/README.md

 ## Project Structure

-- Index (home) imports 3 views: header, leftmenu, userfeed and rightmenu
+- Index (home) imports 3 views: header, leftmenu and userfeed
 - For the style, we are using Using Bootstrap 5.1
-- Execute sql tables creation first and then the triggers
 - Only registered users can navigate

 ## Domain database